 It is not an understatement to say that, used properly, the British Airways American Express 2-4-1 Avios companion voucher is the biggest perk of any loyalty credit card in the UK.

-If you want mathematical proof of that, take a look at this post!
+If you want mathematical proof of that, take a look at this article.
 The companion voucher from the Premium Plus card should get you at least £750 of value if used ‘properly’, which is 7.5% of the £10,000 you spent on the card to earn it.

 If you do not already have a British Airways American Express card (see the ‘Credit Cards Update‘ page for the latest offer), here are the key details.
 There are two different cards available: